Mohammad4844/Mohammad4844/README.md

 # About Me
 - I am currently an undergraduate student majoring in Computer Science & Mathametics.
 - My main area of expertise is Machine Learning, specifically **Transformer** models in **Natural Language Processing**.
-I've built models for various NLP tasks including Named Entity Recognition & Masked Language Modeling.
-I also have experience in various other areas of machine learning, including:
+An overview of the domains I have experience with:
+  - Natural Language Processing
   - Reinforcement Learning
-  - Machine Learninf Operations (MLOps)
+  - Machine Learning Operations (MLOps)
   - Audio models
-- Some other areas I work in are:
+- Some technolgoies I excel at are:
-  - **Ruby on Rails**: I've been building apps in Rails for over a year now, and I also have internship experience in working with Rails.
-  - Cloud services (**AWS**): I've utililzed a lot of cloud resources in my projects, including AWS services for building out applications (RDS, Lambda, Route 53, EC2 ...), and machine learning services like Amazon Sagemaker and Google Cloud's Vertext AI.
+  - **Ruby on Rails** for backend development
+  - **AWS** for cloud services for system design & practical ML

 # My Projects